German bond yields hover near more than two-month highs

 Data on Monday showing German industrial output posted its steepest plunge on record in April, had only a muted impact on a market given hope by an easing of lockdown restrictions in major economies.

-In early trade, Germany's benchmark 10-year Bund yield was down just 1 basis point at -0.28% DE10YT=RR -- holding near more than two month highs hit on Friday, when news of an unexpected improvement in the U.S. jobs markets added to the selloff in major developed bond markets.
+Germany's benchmark 10-year Bund yield nudged down 1.5 basis points to -0.29% DE10YT=RR - but remained near more than two month highs hit on Friday, when news of an unexpected improvement in the U.S. jobs markets added to the selloff in major developed bond markets.

-The Bund yield is up 25 bps from where it traded a month ago, and last week it notched up its biggest weekly rise in almost three months.
-U.S. Treasury yields also hit their highest levels since March on Friday and Swiss 10-year bond yields hit two-month highs on Monday CH10YT=RR.
+Bund yields are 25 bps above where they traded a month ago, and last week notched up the biggest weekly rise in almost three months.
+U.S. 10-year Treasury yields are heading back towards 1% US10YT=RR, while Swiss 10-year bond yields hit two-month highs on Monday CH10YT=RR.

+Commerzbank for the first time this year has adjusted its year-end Bund yield forecast, to -0.4% from -0.5%.

+Markets are increasingly tempted to price a “V shape” recovery, said Gilles Moec, AXA group chief economist.

 Focus is on ECB chief Christine Lagarde's virtual hearing with the Committee on Economic and Monetary Affairs of the European Parliament later in the day.